ros-infrastructure/vcs2l/README.md

    * For instance: `vcs import --input my.repos <destination-path>`

-   * The extended files are searched relative to the location of `my.repos`.
+   * The extended files are searched relative to the file containing the `extends` key.

    * You do not require to be in the same directory as `my.repos` to run the command.